Soccer-Wrexham striker Mullin punctures lung in pre-season win over Man Utd

 Mullin stayed down and was attended to by physios who gave him oxygen while a stretcher was also brought out.
 However, the 28-year-old was able to walk off the pitch before he was replaced.

+Bishop later posted an apology on social media, wishing Mullin the "speediest recovery".

+"(It was) a complete misjudgement and a genuine accident with zero malicious intent at all," he said.

-Parkinson later revealed Mullin had punctured his lung while Wrexham's owner and Hollywood actor Ryan Reynolds took to messaging platform X, formerly known as Twitter, to wish him a speedy recovery.
+Wrexham's owner, the Hollywood actor Ryan Reynolds, took to messaging platform X, formerly known as Twitter, to wish Mullin a speedy recovery.

 "Paul Mullin puts his last drop of blood into everything he does.
 The entire Wrexham AFC community is pulling for a speedy recovery," Reynolds said in a post.